Marvin1992/Marvin1992.github.io/_posts/30-10-2014-CustomElements.md

 <p>
 With custom elements, a method to define one's own elements, own behavior and properties, the way web pages and specifically web application are designed will completely be renewed.
-With hiding techniques like Shadow DOM to ensure that one's internal code is encapsulated within a template (<template>), one could easily reuse an application function for instance on multiple web pages of his own without having to worry that somebody copies it.
+With hiding techniques like Shadow DOM to ensure that one's internal code is encapsulated within a template {% highlight html %} <template>...</template> {% endhighlight %}, one could easily reuse an application function for instance on multiple web pages of his own without having to worry that somebody copies it.
 </p>
 <p>